Safiye Sultan (mother of Mehmed III): State Affairs and Administration

-Safiye arranged the highest allowance ever for herself as Valide Sultan.
-She eventually enjoyed an enormous stipend of 3,000 aspers a day during the latter part of her son's reign.
 When Mehmed III went on the Eger campaign in Hungary in 1596, he gave his mother great power over the empire, leaving her in charge of the treasury.
-During her interim rule she persuaded her son to revoke a political appointment of the judgeship of Istanbul and to reassign to the grand vizierate to Damat Ibrahim Pasha, her son-in-law.
-So no one could do anything in the capital, or even in the whole empire, without Safiye’s permission.
+During her interim rule she persuaded her son to revoke a political appointment of the judgeship of Constantinople and to reassign to the grand vizierate to Damat Ibrahim Pasha, her son-in-law.
+So no one could do anything in the capital, or even in the whole empire, without Safiye's permission.
 She during the 9-year reign of her son has even been accused of corruption in his government and of selling important and lucrative positions at the highest price offered.